foureyes/csci-ua.0002-fall2015-010/classes/25/dictionaries.markdown

 <section markdown="block">
 ### Back to Dice!

-__Try reimplementing our dice program so that it uses a dictionary to store the frequency of rolls (each roll as a key, each value as a count).__  (hint: use the get method or use a try-except to deal with keys that don't exist).
+__Try reimplementing our dice program so that it uses a dictionary to store the frequency of rolls (each roll as a key, each value as a count).__  (hint: use in, the get method or a try-except to deal with keys that don't exist).
 {% highlight python %}
 import random
 twos, threes, fours, fives, sixes = 0, 0, 0, 0, 0